Bayesian Differential Privacy through Posterior Sampling: Problem Setting

-\paragraph{Privacy.} We first recall the idea of differential privacy~\cite{DworkOnly06}.
-This states that on similar datasets, a randomised query response mechanism yields (pointwise) similar distributions.
+We now recall the concept of differential privacy~\citep{DworkOnly06}.
+This states that on \emph{neighbouring} datasets, a randomised query response mechanism yields (pointwise) similar distributions.
 We adopt the view of mechanisms as conditional distributions under which differential privacy can be seen as a measure of smoothness.
 In our setting, conditional distributions conveniently correspond to posterior distributions.
 These can also be interpreted as the distribution of a mechanism that uses posterior sampling, to be introduced in Section~\ref{sec:post-sampl-query}.
+The precise definition depends on the notion of neighbourhood, with the following choice being common: \begin{definition}[$(\epsilon, \delta)$-differential privacy] A conditional distribution $P(\cdot \mid x)$ on $(\Params, \field{\Params})$ is \emph{$(\epsilon, \delta)$-differentially private} if, for all $B \in \field{\Params}$ and for any $x \in \CS = \CX^n$